Menopause. It’s for older women, isn’t it?

-Menopause is simply the name given to the last menstrual period, and if you’re in your 40s, you kind of gear yourself up for it.
+Menopause is simply the name given to the time when you’ve not had a period for 12 months, and if you’re in your 40s, you kind of gear yourself up for it.
 You might notice some of the symptoms, changes in your periods, maybe hot flushes and other changes.

 But what if you’re in your teens, 20s or 30s, the time when you’re supposed to be in your fertile years?
 Maybe the time when you’re thinking of starting a family and menopause should be far in the future.